- Home

 - Is each bathroom door able to be opened from the outside?

-- Does the home have CO alarms on each level of the home and outside of each sleeping area?
+- Does the home/facility have CO alarms on each level of the home and outside of each sleeping area?

 - Are electrical outlets accessible to children under six years of age covered with special protective covers?

-- Are outlets and extension cords overloaded and extension cords used properly?
+- Are outlets and extension cords overloaded, and are extension cords used properly?
 (Extension cords must be UL labeled and restricted to minimal usage.)

-- Is there an exit plan for the home and are exit drills held monthly?
+- Is there an exit plan, and are exit drills held monthly?

-- Are smoke detectors provided in all sleeping areas used for child care and each level on the home?
+- Are smoke detectors provided in all sleeping areas used for child care and at each level?
 Are detectors tested at least monthly?
 (Recommend batteries are changed every six months.)

-- Does the home have an approved and properly maintained fire extinguisher on each level?
+- Does the center have approved and properly maintained fire extinguishers?
 Is the fire extinguisher accessible?
-(Extinguishers must have a minimum of a 2A:10BC rating, be checked monthly and serviced annually.)
+(Extinguishers must have a minimum of a 2A:10BC rating and be checked monthly and serviced annually.)

 - Is an operable flashlight provided?